 - Cherry’s European: A market staple serving Polish-Ukrainian American Cuisine.

 Rochester’s iconic Park Avenue is a destination for fashionistas, foodies, artists, families—there’s literally something for everyone!
-Shop its boutiques and galleries, grab a bite to eat, then get pampered at one of the many salons and spas.
+Shop its galleries and boutiques—including Figgy Studio and Shop, grab a bite to eat, then get pampered at one of the many salons and spas.
 You can easily spend the day exploring the heart of Rochester.
 Looking for Rochester-themed gifts and accessories?
 Be sure to visit Peppermint located at the Armory, just around the corner from Park Avenue.

 More than a Record Store